 One downside of living in Hitchcock is that it can take a long time to commute to work.
 In Hitchcock, the average commute to work is 35.00 minutes, which is quite a bit higher than the national average.

-Hitchcock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hitchcock doesn't have a public transportation system that people use for their commute.

 The per capita income in Hitchcock in 2022 was $27,328, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,312 for a family of four.
 However, Hitchcock contains both very wealthy and poor people as well.